wavemotion-dave/SugarDS/readme.md

 Cartridge Support :
 -----------------------
 Although .CPR cartridges up to 512K are supported, this is not a CPC+ (plus) emulator.
+Dandanator support is for cartridge banking only - but you will be able to play Sword of Ianna and Los Amores de Brunilda.

 SNA Support :
 -----------------------
-TBD
+Memory snapshots are supported for both 64K and 128K machines.

 Known Issues :
 -----------------------
 Prehistorik II has major graphical glitches.
-Pinball Dreams has graphical glitches on the opening lead-in screens... gameplay is fine.
+Pinball Dreams has graphical glitches on the opening lead-in screens... gameplay is better.

 Version History :
 -----------------------

+Version 0.8 - 06-Jun-2025 by wavemotion-dave
+* Tweaks to the Z80 core timing to get it closer to real Amstrad performance.
+Fewer graphical glitches in games.
+* Improved two-sided disk support.
+* Memory expansion up to 512K is now supported - Mighty Steel Fighters now runs.
+* Dandanator support for cart-banking (only - no EEPROM writes).
+* Screen dimming of bottom screen added.
+* Other minor cleanups and fixes as time allowed.

 Version 0.7 - 04-Jun-2025 by wavemotion-dave
 * Double sided disks now supported.
 Orion Prime in 3.5" floppy works!